Enhypen: 2020–2021: Debut, Border series, and Dimension: Dilemma

 On October 22, 2020, a trailer titled "Choose-Chosen" was posted to Enhypen's YouTube channel, announcing the group's debut in November 2020.
 A second trailer titled "Dusk-Dawn" was released three days later, followed by a pair of concept mood boards on October 27.
 On October 28, Belift announced that Enhypen would release their debut extended play (EP) Border: Day One on November 30.
 Ahead of their debut, the group accumulated over one million followers on social media platforms TikTok, Twitter, YouTube, Instagram, and V Live.

 On November 4, Border: Day One was announced to have amassed over 150,000 pre-orders within two days, surpassing 300,000 copies by November 21.
 The EP and lead single "Given-Taken" were released on November 30, accompanied by a live showcase.

 On December 4, Enhypen officially made their live debut on KBS' Music Bank, performing "Given-Taken".
 Border: Day One charted at number 39 on the Japanese Oricon 2020 Yearly Album Chart and at number two on the South Korean Gaon Album Chart, having sold 318,528 copies in one day domestically and becoming the highest-selling album by a K-pop group that debuted in 2020.
 Within two weeks of their debut, the band won Next Leader Award at the 2020 Fact Music Awards.
 In February 2021, Border: Day One received a platinum certification from the Korea Music Content Association (KMCA), the group's first certification in the country.
-On March 25, 2021, Belift announced that Enhypen would make their comeback at the end of April.

-Their second extended play, Border: Carnival, was announced in a trailer titled "Intro: The Invitation" released on April 5.
-The EP was released in conjunction with lead single "Drunk-Dazed".
-On April 8, it was announced that EP pre-orders had surpassed 370,000 copies in three days.
-By the day before release, pre-orders surpassed 450,000 copies.
+Their second EP, Border: Carnival, was announced in a trailer titled "Intro: The Invitation" released on April 5.
+By the day before its release, pre-orders for the EP surpassed 450,000 copies.
+The EP was released in conjunction with lead single "Drunk-Dazed" on April 26.
 On May 4, Enhypen received their first-ever music show win on SBS MTV's The Show with "Drunk-Dazed", followed by wins on Show Champion and Music Bank.
 Border: Carnival debuted at number one on the Oricon Albums Chart, the group's first chart-topper in Japan, with over 83,000 copies sold.
 On May 25, Border: Carnival debuted at number 18 on the US Billboard 200 chart.
-It also debuted at numbers nine, four, four, and six on the Billboard World Albums, Top Album Sales, Top Current Album Sales, and Tastemaker Albums charts, respectively.
-In addition, Enhypen made their first appearance, at number 18, on the Billboard Artist 100 chart; "Drunk-Dazed" entered at number three on the Billboard World Digital Song Sales chart.